moonwell-fi/moonwell-contracts-v2/docs/GOVPROPOSALS.md

 - **DO_TEARDOWN** - Whether or not to run the teardown script.
 Defaults to true.
 - **DO_VALIDATE** - Whether or not to run validation checks after all previous steps have been run.
 Defaults to true.
 - **PROPOSAL_ARTIFACT_PATH** - Path to the artifact of the governance proposal you would like to run.
+- **DO_AFTER_DEPLOY_MTOKEN_BROADCAST** - Whether or not to do the after deploy mtoken broadcast.
+Defaults to true.
+Only used when using the [`mip-market-listing.sol`](./src/proposals/mips/examples/mip-market-listing/mip-market-listing.sol) proposal.

 Set the environment variables to true or false depending on which steps you want to run.